Uc71/Employee-Database-Analysis/README.md

 I found all of the emplyees with first name "Hercules" and a last initial of "B" and displayed names and sex for all of those employees.
 I listed employee #s, names, and department names for all the Sales dept. employees.
 I listed all employee #s, names, and department names for all the employees in Sales and in Development.
-I made a list of the counts of all the last names of employees, in order of descending count.
+Finally, I made a list of the counts of all the last names of employees, in order of decreasing count.